sigstore/cosign/README.md

 `cosign` uses [go-containerregistry](github.com/google/go-containerregistry) for registry interactions, which has excellent support, but other registries may have quirks.

-Today, `cosign` has only been tested and works against the following registries:
+Today, `cosign` has been tested and works against the following registries:

 * GCP's Artifact Registry and Container Registry
-* DockerHub
+* Docker Hub
 * Azure Container Registry

 We aim for wide registry support.